The Complete Paleo Diet Food List: What to Eat and What to Avoid

 Look for chicken raised without antibiotics and try to source your meat from a local farm to learn more about how it was raised.

 Choosing wild seafood over farm-caught may help boost your omega-3 intake, too.
 Look for wild salmon and other sustainably-caught seafood when you're eating paleo.

 There is little argument over the health benefits of fruits and vegetables.
 They are chock-full of vitamins, minerals, fiber and antioxidants.
 The only caveat for paleo dieters is that some vegetables are starchy (e.g., potatoes) and some fruits are higher in sugar (e.g., bananas).
 So, if you are trying to lose weight or watch your blood sugar levels, eat these in moderation.
 In fact, potatoes are banned from some strict versions of the diet.

 Many paleo followers wonder if bananas are paleo, because of their higher sugar content.
 They are considered paleo.
-One medium banana has 100 calories, 3 grams of fiber and 25 grams of carbohydrate.
-Bananas are a good source of potassium and they are an unprocessed, whole food.
+One medium banana has 113 calories, 2 grams of fiber and 26 grams of carbohydrates.
+Bananas are an unprocessed, whole food with a good source of potassium.

-The key to remember with eating paleo is that you want your diet to contain unprocessed, whole foods so fruits and vegetables should make up a bulk of your diet.
-Frozen vegetables without added sauce, are also allowed on a paleo diet.
+The key to remember with eating paleo is that you want your diet to contain unprocessed, whole foods, so fruits and vegetables should make up the bulk of your diet.
+Frozen vegetables without added sauce are also allowed on a paleo diet.

 Examples of produce to eat on a paleo diet: